IRS Limits on Retirement Benefits and Compensation:

-The catch-up contribution limit for employees aged 50 and over who participate in these plans increased to $7,500.
+The catch-up contribution limit for employees aged 50 and over who participate in these plans remains at $7,500.

-The income ranges for determining eligibility to make deductible contributions to traditional Individual Retirement Arrangements (IRAs), to contribute to Roth IRAs and to claim the Saver’s Credit all increased for 2023.
+The income ranges for determining eligibility to make deductible contributions to: traditional individual retirement accounts (IRAs), contribute to Roth IRAs and claim the Saver’s Credit all increased for 2024.

 Taxpayers can deduct contributions to a traditional IRA if they meet certain conditions.
 If during the year either the taxpayer or his or her spouse was covered by a retirement plan at work, the deduction may be reduced, or phased out, until it is eliminated, depending on filing status and income (if neither the taxpayer nor his or her spouse is covered by a retirement plan at work, the phase-outs of the deduction do not apply).